pittsburgh-chess-club/pittsburgh-chess-club-byaws/bylaws.md

 # Article III.
 Membership Meetings

-1. The President shall call an annual membership meeting for conduct of Club business on any date during October, to be held at the Club quarters.
+1. The President shall call an annual membership meeting for conduct of Club business on any date during October, to be held at the Club quarters or via Web Conference.
 In addition, upon the affirmative vote of a majority of the entire Board of Directors, the President shall call such special membership meetings as may be required.
 2. At least fourteen (14) days before the date selected for the annual or any special membership meeting, the Secretary shall mail to each enfranchised member a notice and agenda for that meeting.
 Alternatively, provided that the fourteen (14) day advance notice requirement is met, publication of such notice and agenda in the Club newsletter shall suffice.
-3. Only individuals whose memberships are paid up in full seven calendar days before the annual membership meeting shall be eligible to execute their voting privileges at the meeting.
-The Club will consider all dues postmarked seven days in advance of the meeting as paid in full.
-4. At any membership meeting, fifteen (15) percent of the current enfranchised members shall constitute a quorum.
+3. At any membership meeting, fifteen (15) percent of the current enfranchised members who are eligible to register to vote shall constitute a quorum.
-5. Membership meetings shall be conducted in accordance with Robert's Rules of Order.
+4. Membership meetings shall be conducted in accordance with Robert's Rules of Order.

 # Article IV.
 Elections

 1. Directors shall be elected at the annual membership meeting for a term of three (3) years in such a way that the terms of one-third (1/3) of the Directors shall expire each year.
 2. Nominations for membership on the Board of Directors shall be made by a Nominating Committee of at least three (#) Club members appointed by the President and chaired by a Director whose term does not expire during the current year.
 This committee shall, by August 15, report its slate of nominees in writing to the President.
-In addition, candidates may be nominated from the floor at the annual membership meeting.
+In addition, any enfranchised member who is eligible to register to vote may be nominated as a candidate.
+Nominating petitions must be submitted on or before October 1st of that year's election.
 3. The Secretary shall include, with the notice and agenda of the annual membership meeting, the slate of candidates named by the Nominating Committee.

 # Article V. Amendments